Combining high-z galaxy luminosity functions with Bayesian evidence

 The posterior over the parameter space is sampled to obtain the corresponding constraints on the LFs.
 In Fig. \ref{Fig:BDA_frise} we present the LF constraints corresponding to the 68\% C.L. range of the BDA posteriors {\it blue shaded areas}.
 One nice result from this procedure is the forecast of LFs at even higher redshifts at which we currently have no data (c.f. $z=15$ LFs in the rightmost panel); although we caution that as our model is mostly constrained by the $z=6$ points, these extensions to higher redshifts are even more model-dependent.
 We provide the numerical values for these LF constraints in tables \ref{Tab:LF678}, \ref{Tab:LF91012} and \ref{Tab:LF15}.

-In this figure, we also compare the BDA LFs with those resulting from a uniform weighing of the observational data sets, i.e. a simple average of each individual posterior, giving a relative weight of 25\% to all data sets.
+In this figure, we also compare the BDA LFs with those resulting from a uniform weighing of the estimated data sets, i.e. a simple average of each individual posterior, giving a relative weight of 25\% to all data sets.
 The 68\% C.L. of the LFs obtained through this simple averaging are shown with the orange shaded regions in Fig. \ref{Fig:BDA_frise}.
 Comparing the orange and the blue shaded regions, we see that the posteriors obtained with BDA are broader, allowing for a turn-over at brighter magnitudes.
 This is driven by the fact that the A+ data set, which is the only one showing evidence of a turn-over, has a larger relative contribution in the BDA posterior (43\% compared to 25\%).
 Specifically, we note that BDA LFs do not start to flatten or turn-over until {\it at least} $M_{\rm UV} \gsim -14$ (1 $\sigma$).
 The corresponding scale is shifted fainter by 1 dex for the uniform weighted LFs, to $M_{\rm UV} \gsim -13$.